fintelligence-academy/fintelligence-academy/README.md

 - 👋 Hi, I’m @fintelligence-academy.
+This is the official website repo of the Fintelligence group.
 - 👀 I’m interested in quantitative finance and machine learning.
 - 📫 How to reach me:
   fintelligence.group@gmail.com